 The Office of Student Services forms part of a comprehensive network of services at the University designed to support and help students throughout their studies.
-Student Services provides students with both administrative and academic services in consultation with other bodies of the University and is also responsible for implementing university policies and procedures, keeping the student body updated accordingly.
+Student Services maintains all student records and supports students with both administrative and academic services in consultation with other offices in the University, responsibly implementing university policies and procedures, degree audits, and the conferment of university degrees.